-Students with exceptional needs: Special Education teachers and providers will collaborate with General Education staff to monitor progress of students with disabilities during distance learning.
+Students with exceptional needs: Special Education teachers and providers will collaborate with General Education staff to monitor progress of students with disabilities.
 In addition, progress on IEP goals will be closely monitored and addressed through the IEP process as necessary.
-When students are allowed to return to in-person instruction in reopened its and resume program options as they were prior to the school closures and implementation of Distance Learning, each student's IEP team will make an individualized determination as to whether compensatory education services or additional remediation and interventions are needed under applicable standards and requirements.